Immunogenic cell death

 Immunogenic cell death is any type of cell death eliciting an immune response.
 Both accidental cell death and regulated cell death can result in immune response.
 Immunogenic cell death contrasts to forms of cell death (apoptosis, autophagy or others) that do not elicit any response or even mediate immune tolerance.

 The name 'immunogenic cell death' is also used for one specific type of regulated cell death that initiates an immune response after stress to endoplasmic reticulum.

-Types of immunogenic cell death
+Types

 Immunogenic cell death types are divided according to molecular mechanisms leading up to, during and following the death event.
 The immunogenicity of a specific cell death is determined by antigens and adjuvant released during the process.

 Accidental cell death

 Accidental cell death is the result of physical, chemical or mechanical damage to a cell, which exceeds its repair capacity.
 It is an uncontrollable process, leading to loss of membrane integrity.
 The result is the spilling of intracellular components, which may mediate an immune response.